TerryV8/click-count/docs/docker.md

 In this part, we shall take a look at how to link Docker Containers.
-By linking containers, you provide a secure channel via which Docker containers can communicate to each other.
+By linking containers, you provide a secure channel via which Docker containers can communicate with each other.

 Think of a sample web application.
 You might have a Web Server and a Database Server.
 When we talk about linking Docker Containers, what we are talking about here is the following: